mdn/webextensions-examples/beastify/README.md

 * By default, [`scripting.executeScript()`](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/scripting/executeScript) injects the script only when the web page and its resources have finished loading.
 This means that clicks in the popup have no effect until the page has finished loading.

-* It isn't possible to inject content scripts into certain pages, including privileged browser pages such as "about:debugging" and the [addons.mozilla.org](https://addons.mozilla.org/) website.
+* Browsers don't allow extensions to inject content scripts into specific pages.
+In Firefox, this includes privileged browser pages, such as "about:debugging", and the [addons.mozilla.org](https://addons.mozilla.org/) website.
+In Chrome, this includes internal pages, such as `chrome:extensions`, and the [chromewebstore.google.com](https://chromewebstore.google.com/) website.
 If the user clicks the beastify icon on one of these pages, the popup displays an error message.

 ## What it shows ##